BIOARC

 BIOARC – Bio-Based and Locally Rooted Construction Materials

-BIOARC is an EU-funded research project dedicated to developing innovative, bio-based building materials made from agricultural by-products.
-The goal is to create climate-resilient, fire-resistant, and aesthetically as well as culturally embedded construction materials that are locally rooted and ecologically sustainable.
+BIOARC is an EU-funded research project dedicated to developing high-performance bio-based building materials from agricultural by-products.
+The aim is to create climate-resilient, fire-resistant, and aesthetically as well as culturally embedded construction materials that are locally rooted and ecologically sustainable.

 The project transforms residues from sunflower (France), hops (Germany), wheat (Poland), and rice (Italy) into four product groups: